REPROSEC/dolev-yao-star/README.md

 ### Preparation

-1. Download and install docker for your host plaform from the [docker website](https://www.docker.com/)
+1. Download and install docker for your platform from the [docker website](https://www.docker.com/)

 2. Make sure that the docker service is started